 What is a TRS Cable?

 TRS cables, so called because they have three contact points – Tip, Ring, and Sleeve – might look similar to TS cables, but they are fundamentally different.
-That extra contact point lets them have both positive and negative wires, which balance out a mono audio signal and provides a cleaner sound.
-TRS cables can also be unbalanced like TS cables, and are usually used in this configuration to carry standard 2-channel stereo audio.
+That extra contact point lets them have both positive and negative wires, which balance out a mono audio signal and provide a cleaner sound.
+TRS cables can also be unbalanced like TS cables and are usually used in this configuration to carry standard 2-channel stereo audio.
+TRS cables can transmit left and right signals, using the Tip and Ring connections for these signals.
 In professional audio, however, they are most typically balanced, making them better suited to more sensitive audio equipment like mixers and synthesizers.

 Like TS cables, TRS cables are available in a range of sizes, including 1/4-inch, 1.8-inch (3.5mm), and 1/16-inch (2.5mm).
 There are also adapters to turn 1/4-inch to 1/8-inch TRS connectors, and TRS to TS connectors, including splitter cable options.

-The best way to tell a TRS from a TS cable, is that a TRS cable features two black bands on its connector, designating the three contact points: tip, ring and sleeve.
+The best way to tell a TRS from a TS cable is that a TRS cable features two black bands on its connector, designating the three contact points: tip, ring, and sleeve.
+The same signal used for headphones is also transmitted through a TRS cable, allowing listeners to experience audio through left and right channels.

 TS vs. TRS Cables: Which One Do You Need?